Brxdl3y/KCA-UNI-NETWORK--EIGRP-/README.md

 ✔️ Resilient (redundancy in the core, datacenter hub)

-✔️ Efficient (optimized routing & reduced unnecessary traffic)
+✔️ Efficient (optimized routing & reduced unnecessary traffic).

 How to Use